Our Performance & Exam Results

 The key headline measure for schools is Progress 8, which measures success by looking at the progress every single student makes across a broad range of 8 subjects.
 This is a measure of the value we add during the students’ educational journey with us, regardless of their ability.
 Progress 8 accounts for the difference between what a student achieves in their subjects and what national benchmarks require them to achieve.
 A score of zero indicates expected progress has been made.
 A score below -0.5 is regarded as below the national floor standard.

-As a school we are proud of the fact that we have secured a positive Progress 8 figure for the last three academic years.
+As a school we are proud of the fact that we regularly secure a positive Progress 8 figure for our students.
 This means that, using the Government’s preferred measure of school performance, our students, on average, make greater progress than expected in every one of their 8 subjects.
-Additional detail about our exam results can be seen in the ‘Student Achievement 2022’ document in the downloads section.
+Additional details about our exam results can be seen in the ‘Student Achievement 2023’ document in the downloads section.

-The DfE Compare School site where more achievement and attainment data for the school can be found at http://www.education.gov.uk/schools/performance/
+The DfE Compare School site where more achievement and attainment data for the school can be found at, please click here

 Following disruption to exam series in 2020 and 2021 adaptions and mitigations were put in place for the exam series in the summer of 2022.
 As a result of this and given the uneven impact of the pandemic on school and college performance data, the government has said you should not make direct comparisons between the performance data for one school or college and another, or to data from previous years.

 However, in the summer of 2023, a return to pre-pandemic grading was put in place.
 This meant that grade boundaries were slightly higher than in the previous couple of years and this has led to a national shift in the grades achieved.